 Advanced placement in the nursing major is available to the registered nurse who is a graduate of a state-approved diploma or associate degree program.
-Mississippi College School of Nursing is committed to providing opportunities for educational advancement for working registered nurses through online delivery of courses and flexible clinical experiences that allow nurses to complete their BSN in as little as 12 months.
+Mississippi College School of Nursing is committed to providing opportunities for educational advancement for working registered nurses through online delivery of courses and flexible clinical experiences.

-The registered nurse student must meet the minimum admission requirements for Mississippi College, and must have access to a computer and internet services.
+The registered nurse student must meet the minimum admission requirements for Mississippi College, have completed most core and prerequisite courses, provide evidence of an unrestricted registered nurse license or authorization to practice as a Registered Nurse in the State of Mississippi, and have criminal background clearance for clinical practice in Mississippi.
+In addition, students must have access to a computer and internet services.